pb4ugoout/Jamboard/carrier_details.md

 P.) 2-pin JST for the Power/Status LED at the bottom front of the Jamboard.

 Q.) Momentary switch.
 Connects to item "Z".
 Traces through a pull down down resistor and then into a via.
 Comes out of the back of the board near Z and then heads into another via under the IC.
 Also splits off at the pull down resistor to the collector pads for a transistor that wasn't installed.
+Unconfirmed but this is likely a reset button for the Milestone processor (Z).
+It could also be an input select button.
+Need to test further on a working unit.

 R.) 5-pin single row JST connected to the power button control PCB.